-Scotland Six Nations Fixtures 2018 – Away to Wales to start
+Scotland Six Nations Fixtures 2019 – Home to Italy to Start

-The 2018 Six Nations fixtures have been unveiled giving rugby supporters the chance to get super excited about the tournament.
+The 2019 Six Nations fixtures have been unveiled giving rugby supporters the chance to analyse and predict the match results ahead of time.

-Scotland are quietly confident about having a good 2018 championship, and much lies on their first game away to Wales.
+Scotland are quietly confident about having a good 2019 championship, but they did not have a sublime Summer Tour losing to the United States.

 Related: Six Nations TV Coverage